2026

 Jansen, Anna; Steininger, Melissa; Mustafa, Sarah Al-Haj; Müllers, Johannes; Surges, Rainer; Helmstaedter, Christoph; von Wrede, Randi; Krüger, Björn

-International Congress on Mobile Health and Digital Technology in Epilepsy, Forthcoming.
+International Congress on Mobile Health and Digital Technology in Epilepsy, 2025.

 @conference{jansen2025b,